Table of Contents[Hide][Show]

 One of the best selling points of a family cruise for me is supervised kids activities that are included in the cost.
 I have no problem admitting that I like a little vacation from my kids while we’re on vacation.
 I enjoy family time too, but a cruise lets us do both.

 On our last cruise, I got to introduce my son to the wonderful world of snorkeling.
 I also had a morning on an adults-only beach where no one said “Mom, watch this.”
 Not one time.
 Truly the best of both worlds.

 Plan a Cruise: What are the Best Cruises for Families?

 In addition to Disney Cruises, I recommend Carnival Cruise for family cruises.
 Carnival Cruise Line offers “Camp Ocean” which is the kids program for ages 2-11.
 Kids are broken up into groups by age and take part in fun, marine-life themed activities.

 Camp Ocean offers Dr. Seuss themed activities, Build-A-Bear workshops and is definitely more than a cruise ship babysitting service.
 In addition, there are other activities kids can partake in, such as a Sky Course, Thrill Theater, various sports, late night parties and an arcade.
 Some have an upcharge.
 There’s also a teen lounge.

 Both Norwegian’s Splash Academy and Royal Caribbean’s Adventure Ocean are highly rated.
-Royal Caribbean tops the charts with space dedicated to kids activities and Norwegian Cruise Line offers a two-deck kids club.
+Royal Caribbean tops the charts with space dedicated to kids activities.
+Their newest ship, Wonder of the Seas, has a dedicated teen hangout too.
+Norwegian Cruise Line offers a two-deck kids club.
 Also worth a mention is Princess Cruises Camp Discovery, which has recently been rebranded and updated.
 Princess Cruises has a reputation of being more of a luxury cruise line than isn’t as kid friendly, but it looks like the company is taking steps to change that.